aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/support-layers-ai-format/_index.md

 ```
 Repeat these steps for other layers as needed.
 ## Conclusion

 Congratulations!
 You've successfully learned how to work with supporting layers in AI format using Aspose.PSD for .NET.
 Explore the library's extensive features and documentation [here](https://reference.aspose.com/psd/net/).

-## FAQs
+## FAQ's

-### Is Aspose.PSD compatible with the latest .NET framework?
+### Q1: Is Aspose.PSD compatible with the latest .NET framework?

-Yes, Aspose.PSD is compatible with the latest .NET framework versions.
+A1: Yes, Aspose.PSD is compatible with the latest .NET framework versions.

-### Can I manipulate text layers in AI files using Aspose.PSD?
+### Q2: Can I manipulate text layers in AI files using Aspose.PSD?

-Yes, Aspose.PSD provides functionality to work with text layers in AI files.
+A2: Yes, Aspose.PSD provides functionality to work with text layers in AI files.

-### Where can I find more tutorials and examples for Aspose.PSD?
+### Q3: Where can I find more tutorials and examples for Aspose.PSD?

-Visit the [official Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for tutorials, examples, and community support.
+A3: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for tutorials, examples, and community support.

-### How can I obtain a temporary license for Aspose.PSD?
+### Q4: How can I obtain a temporary license for Aspose.PSD?

-Get a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A4: Get a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### What image formats are supported for saving by Aspose.PSD?
+### Q5: What image formats are supported for saving by Aspose.PSD?

-Aspose.PSD supports various formats, including PSD, PNG, JPEG, and more.
+A5: Aspose.PSD supports various formats, including PSD, PNG, JPEG, and more.